Quick start guide for Assure

 If you want to read more before trying it out, we recommend the following topics:

 - For high-level information about different service providers, see Identity proofing services (providers).

 - For term descriptions used in the Assure API, see Key concepts.

-- For detailed information about all available endpoints and properties, see the OpenAPI documentation.
+- For detailed information about all available endpoints and properties, see the OpenAPI documentation (opens new window).

-The Assure test server allows you to test a subset of the Signicat Assure functionality.
+The Assure demo allows you to test a subset of the Signicat Assure functionality (apps).
 It is not a product on its own but it integrates with the Assure API.
-This is an easy way to get an initial impression of what Signicat Assure is.
+This is an easy way to get an initial impression of what you can do with Signicat Assure.

-- Go to the Assure test server: http://labs.signicat.com/assure-test-server/ (opens new window) and add your email to access the demo.
+- Go to the Assure demo, http://labs.signicat.com/assure-test-server/ (opens new window) and add your email to access the demo.

 Once you are logged in, you select the Create dossier button.
-A dossier is a container that is used to temporarily store information about an end-user that is going through identity verification:
+A dossier is a container that is used to temporarily store information about an end-user that is going through identity proofing:

-- Click on the dossier you just created (see blue link in the above image).
+Click on the dossier link you just created (see blue link in the above image).